JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 - Inclusion and exclusion of information via executive function
 - Long range dependencies and coherence via abstractions and low frequency information
 - Using abstractions to manage attention
+- Using the prompt (or output or output as prompt) as working memory